• Skip to primary navigation

 The collection interface also has some bulk operations methods which work over the entire collection.
 Those methods are:- containsAll, addAll, removeAll, retainAll, clear.

-There is another method present in the collection interface, which is toArray(), this method act as a bridge between collections and Older API, which expect arrays on Input.
+Another method is present in the collection interface, toArray(); this method acts as a bridge between collections and Older API, which expects arrays on Input.

-• Collection interface defines the most common methods which are applicable for any collection objects.
+• The collection interface defines the most common methods for any collection object.

-• In general collection, the interface is considered as the root interface of the collection framework.
+• In the general collection, the interface is considered the root interface of the collection framework.

-• There is no concentrate class which implements collection interface directly.
+• No concentrate class implements the collection interface directly.

 Difference between Collection & Collections